grange85/ahfow-www/_posts/2021/2021-01-03-ahfow-2020-survey results.md

 As always On Fire topped the poll, This Is Our Music rallied to tie with Today for second place, perhaps in the wake of people revisiting it on it's 30th anniversary.

-{% track "Fourth of July" %} topped the tracks with {% track "Blue Thunder" %} and {% track "Ceremony" %} following in its wake.
+{% ahfowtrack "Fourth of July" %} topped the tracks with {% ahfowtrack "Blue Thunder" %} and {% ahfowtrack "Ceremony" %} following in its wake.

 <figure><img src="{{site.baseurl}}/images/survey-2020/survey-2020-galaxie-500.png" class="img-responsive" /><figcaption>Galaxie 500 survey results 2020</figcaption></figure>